nikolayg/nikgrozev-website/_posts/blog/2015-04-22-basic-networks-cheatsheet-part-1.md

 The IPv4 address space can have only 2<sup>32</sup> (4,294,967,296) addresses, which obviously is insufficient for all devices connecting to the Internet.
 One way to solve this problem is not to assign a static IP address to every connected device – i.e. to reuse a pool of IP addresses and dynamically assign them to devices joining the network.
-Also static IP addresses are problematic when a device is moved from one network to another.
+Also, static IP addresses are problematic when a device is moved from one network to another.
 Enter the Dynamic Host Configuration Protocol (DHCP).
-Once a new machines joins a network it broadcast a request to find the dedicated DHCP server, which responds with its IP address.
+Once a new machine joins a network it broadcast a request to find the dedicated DHCP server, which responds with its IP address.
 If there is no DHCP address on the local network, one of the hosts on the network (known as DHCP agent) transmits the messages between the newly added machine and an external DHCP server.